Need fresh thinking? Help is a few keystrokes away.

 “The U.S. Hispanic market is an incredibly important segment for the restaurant industry,” says Ola Mobolade, author of Marketing to the New Majority.
 “It comprises the fastest-growing segments while influencing the mainstream’s taste preferences.
 Drawing from Hispanic culture to innovate menus can attract both the rapidly growing U.S. Hispanic market and the millions of non-Hispanics in the multicultural mainstream.”

 Here’s where to start if you’re serious about growing your Hispanic customers.

 Some restaurant businesses and restaurant marketing agencies seem to think that all it takes to appeal to the Hispanic audience is to translate ads and signs into Spanish, and then to replace images of Caucasians with ethnic-looking people.

 Such efforts are usually executed poorly, with translations written by people who clearly don’t understand Spanish idioms.
 Showing ethnic audiences in advertising images is a good thing, but not when they display stereotypes.
-It’s a good idea to keep your marketing free of quinceañeras, fiestas or anything with a piñata.
-Focusing on such culturally significant events or symbols can imply those are the only things you know about our multifaceted Hispanic culture.
+It’s a good idea to keep your marketing story free of quinceañeras, fiestas or anything with a piñata.
+Focusing advertising campaign creative on such culturally significant events or symbols can imply those are the only things you know about our multifaceted Hispanic culture.
 And it won't help sales.

 As with any business, it’s important to make your customers comfortable.
 For example, if the audience you cater to is Hispanic, you want your guests to see themselves reflected in your employees.
 This may mean hiring Hispanic workers.
 And certainly, your staff should speak fluent Spanish—even more so in some locations than others.
 This extends to overall restaurant concept, which should accurately reflect the culture you wish to attract.